abatilo/sanic-swagger/README.md

 You may have noticed that in the example above, all `enum` fields were given as the `type` argument of the `doc.field` function.
 The reason for this is quite simple: `sanic-attrs` will automatically add a custom converter to your fields (**if and only if** your model is declared subclassing `doc.Model`) so when your model is instantiated, the correspondent value of the `enum` will be converted to the `enum` itself, for practical reasons.

-### A note on a lot of features of `attr`
+### A note on a lot of features of `attrs`

-There are a lot of features in `attr` that can be handy while declaring a model, such as validators, factories and etc. For this release, nothing is planned regarding those features and I would not encourage its usage while declaring models since I still hadn't time to actually test them :confused:
+There are a lot of features in `attrs` that can be handy while declaring a model, such as validators, factories and etc. For this release, nothing is planned regarding those features and I would not encourage its usage while declaring models since I still hadn't time to actually test them :confused:

 ## On-the-fly input model parsing